 Tompkins Cortland Community College in Dryden, New York, opened its first apartment complex next to the college campus in the 1990s.
-The demand for the housing was so great, the school has since added five more buildings.
+The demand for housing was so great, the school has since added five more buildings.
 The housing accommodates more than 800 students in all.
 Herkimer County Community College offers a similar type of apartment complex near its campus that currently consists of three buildings and houses around 625 students.
 Around 60 percent of the students that attend Herkimer come from outside the county, so housing is a necessity for many of them.

 Corning Community College to Open First Dorm this Year

 Corning Community College in Corning, New York is slated to open its first campus dormitory later this year.
-According to the Star Gazette, Corning broke ground on the building the end of April last year.
+According to the Star-Gazette, Corning broke ground on the building at the end of April last year.
 The dorm will feature 83 suites that are designed to hold up to 322 students.
-All of the suites will include a living room, bathroom and bedrooms.
+All of the suites will include a living room, bathroom, and bedrooms.
 Single suites will offer four bedrooms that sleep one student each, while double suites provide two bedrooms that each sleep two students.
 The cost to live in the new residence hall will range from around $8,000 to $10,000 per academic year.

 Cayuga Community College Reviewing Architectural Plans

 Cayuga Community College is another New York school moving closer to offering student housing.
 The Auburn Citizen recently reported that the school has finished reviewing architectural plans for a new residence hall that would hold up to 300 students.
-The V-shaped building will include a variety of student suites, a fitness center, study lounges and a computer-filled classroom.
+The V-shaped building will include a variety of student suites, a fitness center, study lounges, and a computer-filled classroom.
 Outdoors, students would have their own terrace for studying al fresco.

 Student housing does not come without its share of challenges.
 Schools that add dormitories realize a new need for extended hours in cafeterias and other facilities.
 Security also becomes a greater concern, as students are now on campus all hours of the day and night.
-Schools are also discovering that maintenance of the student housing can be a full-time job as student areas tend to take a beating throughout the school year.
+Schools are also discovering that maintenance of student housing can be a full-time job as student areas tend to take a beating throughout the school year.

 Despite the challenges, more two-year schools are exploring the world of campus housing today.
 As student demand increases for this commodity, it seems probable that on-campus housing at community colleges will only increase over the next few years.